 Carrier lists only a two-stage compressor for their heat pump while Rheem lists a three-stage compressor for their heat pump system.
 The two-stage compressor likely is not an inverter duty compressor instead simply relying on a staging plate in the compressor to offer the two stages of cooling and heating.

 The Rheem heat pump is inverter duty which means it will modulate through the three stages offered by Rheem according to what the controller tells it to run at for staging.
-If its high demand then it will run 100% but if it is low demand it run at the lowest level.
-There is also another stage and I am only surmising but it probably is somewhere in the middle for mediocre demand level.
+If its high demand then it will run 100% but if it is low demand it runs at the lowest level.
+There is also another stage and I am only surmising but it probably is somewhere in the middle of mediocre demand level.
 This is all good and goes one step beyond what Carrier does with their similar heat pump.

 Similar Features – Carrier Versus Rheem Heat Pumps

 Refrigerant - R-410A Both Carrier and Rheem use R-410A so there is nothing different here.